dmprofe/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 - A function can be copied between objects.
 - When a function is called in the "method" syntax: `object.method()`, the value of `this` during the call is `object`.

-> ![t]- t: "a function can be copied between objects".
+> ![t] t: "a function can be copied between objects".
 >
 > I'm not sure of what this refers to of this article.
 In any case, we've
 > seen that functions are not "deep copied" when assigned, but just